steffenmalisi/tensorflowjs-sample/posenet-app/README.md

 - `start` runs your app for development, reloading on file changes
 - `start:build` runs your app after it has been built using the build command
 - `build` builds your app and outputs it in your `dist` directory
-- `test` runs your test suite with Web Test Runner
+- `test` runs your test suite with Web Test Runner (requires node v12.17.0 or higher)
 - `lint` runs the linter for your project

 ## Tooling configs